-CISSP Concentrations (ISSAP, ISSMP & ISSEP)
+CISSP Concentrations (ISSAP, ISSMP & ISSEP) [updated 2021]

 What are the various CISSP concentrations?

-There are three CISSP concentrations, which are as follows:
+There are three CISSP concentrations:

 - Information Systems Security Architecture Professional (ISSAP)